rafaxplayer/hikaru/readme.txt

 == Copyright ==

-The Noa WordPress Theme incorporates code from TwentySeventeen WordPress Theme, Copyright 2016 WordPress TwentySeventeen WordPress Theme is distributed under the terms of the GNU GPL
+The Hikaru WordPress Theme incorporates code from TwentySeventeen WordPress Theme, Copyright 2016 WordPress Hikaru WordPress Theme is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by